WalkAbout Home

 Welcome To WalkAbout

 Southern Illinois, in our context, includes Jackson, Williamson, Saline, Gallatin, Union, Johnson, Pope, Hardin, Alexander, Pulaski, and Massac counties.
-The Shawnee National Forest occupies significant acreage in each of these counties.
+The Shawnee National Forest (SNF) occupies significant acreage in each of these counties.

 ~ Creation of the Shawnee NATIONAL Forest ~